How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 amber ████ 0.04

 Top-p (nucleus sampling) has the same limitation.
-It restricts sampling to the smallest set of tokens whose cumulative probability exceeds the threshold.
-At top-p 0.9, you are still sampling from the same high-probability tokens.
-At top-p 0.99, you include more options but still weighted heavily toward the common ones.
+It restricts sampling to the smallest set of tokens whose cumulative probability clears the threshold.
+At top-p 0.9 you are still drawing from the same high-probability head:

 Sampling visualization: